albertojulian/speaker-verification/README.md

 The Speaker Encoder was trained along 1 million steps during 11 hours in Google Colab Pro.

-Training mode can be started from:
+Training mode is started from train.py.
-* train.py
-* VoxCeleb1 EDA.ipynb

 ## Comments about the training
 - There are no epochs because there is not a repeating dataset: at each step, the speakers and utterances are randomly sampled.
 - The system is self-supervised: at each batch, the labels are the speaker order in that specific batch

-## Enrollment or inference
+## Enrollment / inference
 In inference mode the following steps are followed:
 * a short audio is recorded from a speaker, potentially not trained in the model
 * the audio is preprocessed with the feature extraction steps